What is 'Tales Of The Moonsea'?

 What's the magic level like in ToM?

-ToM is a low magic setting.
-Magical items will be rare and not all
+is a low magic setting.
+Magical items will be rare and very few magical

-magical items will be insanely powerful.
-Some may find it a steep
+items will be insanely powerful.
+Some may find it a steep departure

-departure from the almost endless flow of free magical loot in the
+from the almost endless flow of free magical loot in the original

-appreciated, rather than simply a relatively powerful piece of junk
+significant and appreciated, rather than simply a relatively powerful

-which would be dumped as soon as something more powerful came by.
+piece of junk which would be dumped as soon as something more powerful

 What is the level range in ToM?